Magnesium from nuts and seeds is needed to relax the blood-vessels; that affects every single cell from the bones to our brains.

 This nutritious green smoothie is one our favourites; using mixed salads and avocado it is a veritable powerhouse for magnesium.
 We often add freshly-ground nuts and seeds too.

 WebMD points out those with digestive issues are often deficient in magnesium[2].
-For this reason we usually make our smoothies using kefir; it's a natural probiotic that is so easy to prepare in your own kitchen[3].
+For this reason we often make our smoothies using kefir.
+It's a natural probiotic rich in the microflora also important for the happy tum; and so easy to prepare in your own kitchen[3].

-Of personal interest kefir cured me of 15 years of stomach pain from a stubborn helicobacter infection that was resistant to medication in just one week; we should all eat homemade probiotics regularly.
+Of personal interest kefir cured me of 15 years of stomach pain from a stubborn helicobacter infection that was resistant to medication in just one week.
+We should all eat homemade probiotics regularly; flood the gut with the friendly bugs.

-Followed by Eggs Hilton using diverse dark-green leafy vegetables on a slice of 100% wholegrain toast, you already have ensured that you have adequate magnesium, and a lot else to boot.
-The vitamin E alone makes this a powerful tonic for keeping blood pressure down; and, being an anticoagulant, dispersing any clots that may cause sudden death from cardiovascular disease.
+Followed by Eggs Hilton using diverse dark-green leafy vegetables on a slice of 100% wholegrain toast, you already have ensured that you have adequate magnesium; and a lot else to boot.
+The vitamin E alone makes this a powerful tonic for keeping blood pressure down; and being nature's darling anticoagulant, it disperses any clots that may cause sudden death from cardiovascular disease.

-It's true that pride cometh before a fall, but neither Helen nor I take any medication whatsoever; no mean feat in our eighth decade.
-In part we give magnesium from nuts and seeds, enjoyed daily, part of the credit.
+It's true that pride cometh before a fall but neither Helen nor I take any chronic medication whatsoever; no mean feat in our eighth decade.
+In part we give magnesium from nuts and seeds, enjoyed daily some of the credit.
 Am I a food snob or an epicure?

 It's the mission of this site to find ways to make slow-food fast.
-Neither grinding the nuts and seeds, making a smoothie nor cooking Eggs Hilton take any time at all; less than half an hour in total once you are in the groove.
-That includes a short walk to the garden to pick your spinach.
+Grinding the nuts and seeds will not take any time at all; nor making a smoothie and cooking Eggs Hilton.
+Less than half an hour in total once you are in the groove, including a short walk to the garden to pick your spinach.

 Not easily seen there are a few pods of green beans in season in our Eggs Hilton; they too are a rich source of magnesium[5].
 Half a cup contains around 50 mg.

 In particular I relish the broad bean season; there is a marked reduction in the tremor in my right hand from an important phytonutrient called L-dopa.
-It's important brain food.
+It's essential brain food.

 It's our contention that you either put time, energy and money into good food, or you spend far more consulting doctors and purchasing medication.